Google says fewer tech glitches in its self-driving cars

 Google, a unit of Alphabet Inc, said it kept the threshold for measuring disengagements low to gather as much data as possible to refine the technology.

-There were another 69 episodes in which the test driver chose to take control of the vehicle rather than the car signaling to the driver to take control.
+There were another 69 episodes in which the test driver chose to take control of the vehicle rather than the car signalling to the driver to take control.

 Urmson said the California DMV had not seen the report when it issued draft rules in December restricting how autonomous vehicles could operate for the next three years.